Bridging Schr\"odinger and Bass: A Semimartingale Optimal Transport Problem with Diffusion Control: Schr odinger–Bass bridge optimal transport

-\item In the other extreme case, by dividing the criterion $J$ by $\beta$, and sending $\beta$ to zero, we formally constrain the drift coefficient to be zero, and then we are looking for a Brownian martingale which is closest to the Brownian motion according to the quadratic norm, under marginal constraints.
-This martingale transport problem was studied in Backhoff-Veraguas, Beiglb\"ock, Huesmann \& K\"allblad \cite{bacetal20}, Backhoff-Veraguas, Schachermayer \& Tschilderer \cite{bacetal23b}, who named its solution as the {\it Stretched Brownian motion} and which is intimately related to the Bass martingale with degenerate initial law.
-The latter was motivated by calibration problems in financial engineering, and was first studied by Conze \& Henry-Labord\`ere \cite{ConzeHenryLabordere2019} and Acciaio, Pammer \& Marini \cite{acciaio2023localvolatility}. \end{itemize} The solution (when it exists) $\hat{\P}$ of ${\rm SBB}(\mu_0,\mu_T)$ is called the Schr\"odinger Bridge Bass (SBB) transport plan.
-We first start with some initial considerations which will underpin the subsequent analysis of the problem SBB.
+\item In the other extreme case, by dividing the criterion $J^0$ by $\beta$, and sending $\beta$ to zero, we formally constrain the drift coefficient to be zero, and then we are looking for a continuous martingale, namely the stretched Brownian motion/Bass martingale in the appropriate setting, which is closest to Brownian motion according to the quadratic volatility norm, under marginal constraints.
+This martingale transport problem was studied in Backhoff-Veraguas, Beiglb\"ock, Huesmann \& K\"allblad \cite{bacetal20}, Backhoff-Veraguas, Schachermayer \& Tschilderer \cite{bacetal23b}, who called its solution the {\it Stretched Brownian motion} and which is intimately related to the Bass martingale with degenerate initial law.
+The latter was motivated by calibration problems in financial engineering, and was first studied by Conze \& Henry-Labord\`ere \cite{ConzeHenryLabordere2019} and Acciaio, Pammer \& Marini \cite{acciaio2023localvolatility}. \end{itemize} The solution (when it exists) $\hat{\P}$ of ${\rm SBB}(\mu_0,\mu_T)$ is called the Schr\"odinger–Bass bridge (SBB) transport plan.
+We start with some initial considerations which will underpin the subsequent analysis of the problem SBB.